EnderBaggins/Aperture_plotting/README.md

 Extracts the keyword that gave an unexpected keyword argument.
 This is used for the `run_function_safely` function

 #### `run_function_safely(func, *args, **kwargs)`:
 Tries to run a function with the given arguments.
 If the function does not accept an argument it will remove the keyword that gave an error and try again.
-This is used because pcolormesh accepts kwargs, but passes those to quadmesh.set() which runs errors on many possibly parameters.
+This is used because not all functions allow kwargs nicely.